Challenges and Steps to Developing a Coaching Mentality

 - Resist Sharing your Solution

-Will help you grow your coaching presence.
+will help you grow your coaching presence to embody a coaching mindset.
 Nonetheless, having self-awareness and a growth mindset will do as much for your coaching presence.

 - Bring the whole you to coaching; your growth, curiosity, respect, and being there for your client will make the difference.